ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : *optional*

-: A (sub-)set of Claims which can be created by an Attester.
+: A set of (sub-)sets of Claims which can be created by the Attesting Environments of an Attester.

 : Claim Selections act as optional filters to specify the exact set of Claims to be included in Evidence.
 For example, a Verifier could send a Claim Selection, among other elements, to an Attester.
 An Attester MAY decide whether or not to provide all requested Claims from a Claim Selection to the Verifier.
-If there is no way to convey a Claim Selection in a remote attestation protocol, a default Claim Selection (e.g., "all") MUST be defined be the Attester and SHOULD be known to the Verifier.
+If there is no way to convey a Claim Selection in a remote attestation protocol, a default Claim Selection (e.g., "all") MUST be defined by the Attester and SHOULD be known by the Verifier.
+In order to select Claims, Claims that can be potentially included in Evidence by an Attesting Environment have to be known by the Verifier.

 Collected Claims ('collectedClaims'):